 PREPARING THE BUS

 An ounce of prevention is worth a pound of cure, and this is especially true when considering winter in a skoolie.
-Laying a proper foundation means less worry and work later on.
+Laying a proper foundation means less worry and less work later on.

 - Cut down on drafts.
 Even well-sealed bus windows let in a TON of cold.
 Covering window banks with plastic will eliminate drafts and create a greenhouse effect during the day that helps heat the bus.

 - Use insulated coverings.
-Heavy insulated curtains over the windows can further the draft protection.
+Heavy insulated curtains over the windows can further draft protection.
 Additionally, at the front door, we use an insulated door cover to help hold in warmth.
 A magnetic strip down the center allows you to pass through, but seals behind you so no warmth is lost when the door gets opened and closed.

 - Insulate, insulate, insulate.
 Starting while you’re building, make sure that your insulation game is on point.
 But don’t stop there.
 Reflectix is a cheap and easy way to add even more insulation – like insulating our front windows using faux wall panels made out of Refelctix and thin wood.